Drug courts in Australia: Queensland

 Established pursuant to the as a pilot project, five drug courts have been established in Queensland.
 The Act and regulations limit the number of people who can enter the system from each court each year.
 In August 2005, it was announced that the drug courts would be made permanent.
 To be eligible, defendants must be adults, dependent on illicit drugs and this dependency must be a contributing factor to their offending.
 They must be likely to be sentenced to prison, not subject to a pending violent or sexual offence charge, live within the prescribed areas and plead guilty.
-In addition participants are admitted into the program if they have issues such as: mental illness, intellectual disability, cognitive impairment, and are homelessness or are at risk of being homeless.
+In addition participants are admitted into the program if they have issues such as: mental illness, intellectual disability, cognitive impairment, and homelessness or the risk of being homeless.
 Participants receive an intensive drug treatment order which includes treatment, drug testing and court supervision.
 These orders generally run for up to 18 months.
 During that time the participant may receive added privileges or sanctions.
 Successful completion is taken into account when sentencing is conducted at the end of the order.